-ON THIS PAGE: You will learn about the different ways doctors treat children with astrocytoma.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma.
+Use the menu to see other pages.

 To take advantage of these newer treatments, children with a CNS tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with a tumor is called a pediatric oncologist.
 For astrocytoma, a neuro-oncologist may also be involved with treatment.
 This is a doctor who specializes in CNS tumors.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric and neurology specialists who are able to be part of your child’s care.